pete-rai/pete-rai.github.io/karmaware.md

 # Karmaware

 So you're using software that someone created and released free-of-charge with the _Karmaware_ tag.
-That means you are now honour-bound to spread _good karma_ to someone else.
+That means you are now honour-bound to spread some _good karma_ to someone else.

-Maybe give something to that homeless guy you pass on the street sometimes.
+Maybe give something to that homeless guy you sometimes pass in town.
 Why not say hello to that old lady that lives alone on your street.
 If you have some spare cash, you could even give someone the [gift of sight](https://donate.sightsavers.org/smxpatron/global/donate.html).